df15h-moddable/df15h-ce-public/docs/2_configure/2_topics/lod/fo4/04_xlodgen.md

 1. Delete any previous xLODGen assets from our load order.
 2. Delete any previous xLODGen assets from our output directory.
-3. Run xLODGen from the MO executable drop-down list.
+3. Run xLODGen in MO2.
-4. Tick the following worldspaces in the left pane: `Commonwealth`, `DLC03FarHarbor`, `NukaWorld`.
-5. Ensure that ONLY the "Terrain LOD" box is ticked in the right pane.
+4. Ensure that ONLY the "Terrain LOD" box is ticked in the right pane.
-6. Use the following settings: `highslide=xLODGenTerrain:LOD4`, `highslide=xLODGenTerrain:LOD8`, `highslide=xLODGenTerrain:LOD16`, `highslide=xLODGenTerrain:LOD32`.
+5. Enable the worldspaces and settings indicated above.
-7. Generate.
+6. Generate.
 8. Once the "LOD generation complete" message has appeared, close xLODGen.
 9. Browse to the xLODGen output folder (e.g. ..Modding/Tools/xLODGen/xLODGen_Output).
 10. In MO, open the Step Fallout4 - xLODGen Terrain Output mod in Windows Explorer (Ctrl + double-click).